TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_E3T_connected_wifi.md

 8266wifi.espResetPin = 2.8
 ```

+#### Smart Drivers

 If using TMC22XX drivers (thats either the TMC2208, TMC2209, TMC2225 or TMC2226), the following line must also be added to the board.txt file
 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

+#### Sensorless Homing

 If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
 ```
 stepper.TmcDiagPins = {1.29, 1.28, 1.27, 1.26, 1.25}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include 1.29 and 1.28 in your board.txt file.

+#### Driver Diag Pin

+The driver diag pin is used for sensorless homing and stall detection.
+The SKR E3 Turbo **does not** have a way of disabling the diag pin.
+If you plan on using endstops rather than sensorless homing, you need to bend or remove the diag pin.

+### Board.txt Location

+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR E3 Turbo.

 ### Final Setup